liffiton/Gen-Ed/DEVELOPING.md

 - **base.py:** `create_app_base()` is an application factory that instantiates
   a base Flask app for an application like CodeHelp or Starburst to further build on and customize.
-- **schema_common.sql:** The database schema for all tables used in any Gen-Ed application.
+- **schema_common.sql:** The initial database schema for tables common to all Gen-Ed applications.
+Used when creating a new database with `flask initdb`.

 Most other files in the framework provide utility functions and Flask routes for functionality common to all Gen-Ed applications.
 A few of the more